Testaustime/testaustime-backend/docs/APISPEC.md

 #### <a name="delete_lb"></a>  [4.
 DELETE /leaderboard/{name}](#leaderboards)

-Deletes leaderboard if authorized user has admin rights
+Deletes leaderboard if authorized user has admin rights, requires secured access token

 >*Note: Leaderboard can be deleted either by root administrator or by promoted one*